Search This Blog

 2. Proactive Risk Strategy ("Plan-ahead approach")

 • The team develops risk management plans, including mitigation and contingency strategies.
+This minimizes damage and increases project stability.

 👉 Example: The project team that anticipates a key developer leave.